mitchskiba/XMLEx/README.md

 # WHY?!?

 I'll start with the biggest WTF on this project.
 Why would I want to use somthing as verbose as XML to define somthing usually known to be sleek like regex?

 ## Maintainability.
 If You were asked to figure out why the below regex didn't match something you expected it to, where would you start?
-How do you know what it even does?
+It isn't impossible to understand, but it takes longer than it should.
 `(SH|RE|MF)-((?:197[1-9]|19[89]\d|[2-9]\d{3})-(?:0[1-9]|1[012])-(?:0[1-9]|[12]\d|3[01]))-((?!0{5})\d{5})`

 That is the example regex I built with this project.
 It is one of the three two digit codes, a dash, a YYYY-MM-DD date (after Jan 1, 1971) a dash, then a non 00000 5 digit number.